$0 US H-4 EAD (Dependent Work Authorization) Guide — Quick-Start Checklist

 Old system (3-year cards) 1-2 $470 $470-$940

-Each renewal also requires new passport photos ($15), time off for any biometrics appointments, and the cognitive burden of managing the entire filing process every 18 months.
+Each renewal also requires new passport photos ($15), time off for any biometrics appointments, and the cognitive burden of managing the filing process before the actual card expiration date.

 Why the Cap Matters More Without Auto-Extensions

-• Your card is valid for only 18 months
+• Your card is valid only through the expiration date printed on it

 • You can file renewal 180 days (6 months) before expiration